Nokia tune: Later versions

 The Nokia tune has been updated several times, either to take advantage of advancing technology or to reflect musical trends at the time.
 The first polyphonic MIDI version of the Nokia tune, created by composer Ian Livingstone (often mistaken as being Thomas Dolby's work), was introduced in 2001 with the release of two South Korea-exclusive devices, the Nokia 8877 and the Nokia 8887.
 The Nokia 3510, released in 2002, was the first globally released phone to include this version, using Beatnik's miniBAE technology.
 The Nokia 9500 Communicator in 2004 introduced a realtone recorded piano version.
 A guitar-based version was introduced with the Nokia N78 in 2008, reflecting the popularity of nu-folk at the time.

 The Nokia N9 in late 2011 introduced a new version, which was created by in-house composer Henry Daw.
 This version uses a marimba for its melody, and was intended to be genre-neutral.
 The same year, a contest titled Nokia Tune Remake was held on the crowdsourcing website Audiodraft.
-The winning entry was a dubstep version, which was shipped on many Nokia phones from 2012 to 2013 alongside the regular Nokia tune.
-Another updated version of the Nokia tune was introduced in 2013, built on the same principles as the 2011 version.
-In 2018, a new version was introduced on the Nokia 1 and 7 Plus.
-This was also created by Henry Daw; it was intended to be similar to the 2013 version while modernizing it.
+The winning entry was a dubstep version, which was shipped on many Nokia phones from 2011 to 2013 alongside the regular Nokia tune.
+Another updated version of the Nokia tune was introduced in 2012, built on the same principles as the 2011 version.
+In 2018, a new version was introduced on HMD Global's Nokia 1 and 7 Plus, and remained in use until HMD's license of the Nokia brand ended.
+This was also created by Henry Daw; it was intended to be an evolution of the 2012 version while retaining similar instrumentation.

 Other versions have been produced for specific models.
 These include a slow piano version for the Nokia 8800 by Ryuichi Sakamoto, and a slow guitar version for the Nokia 8800 Sirocco Edition by Brian Eno.

 Legacy

 In December 1999, Jimmy Cauty, formerly of The KLF, and Guy Pratt released the mobile telephone-themed novelty-pop record "I Wanna 1-2-1 With You" under the name Solid Gold Chartbusters which heavily samples the theme.
 It was released as competition for the UK Christmas number one single but only got to number 62.
 The release of this song prevented the Super Furry Animals from releasing their song "Wherever I Lay My Phone (That's My Home)" from the album Guerrilla as a single, on the grounds that it was also based on a mobile phone theme.

 The tune was prominently featured in a recurring sketch on the British hidden camera/practical joke reality television series Trigger Happy TV.

 In 2009, it was reported that the tune was heard worldwide an estimated 1.8 billion times per day, about 20,000 times per second.

 The tune has been registered by Nokia as a sound trademark in some countries.

-Dutch cabaret duo Woe & van der Laan had a 2017 comedy show Pesetas, revolving around Francisco Tarréga and how an excerpt of his Gran Vals became known as of the Nokia Tune.
+Dutch cabaret duo Woe & van der Laan had a 2017 comedy show Pesetas, revolving around Francisco Tárrega and how an excerpt of his Gran Vals became known as the Nokia Tune.